 each more manageable and efficient at runtime.
 Each time

-a route is triggered, http_server runs a new instance
+a route is triggered, http_server spawns a goroutine that runs a cached,

 // server.du